-“Noreferrer noopener”, are HTML attributes that can be added to outgoing links.
-What do these tags do and how they can impact your SEO efforts?
+"Noreferrer noopener" are HTML attributes that can be added to outgoing links.
+What do these tags do, and how can they impact your SEO efforts?

 Let’s start with some definitions.